|Nutritional Guidelines (per serving)|

 - 2 bay leaves

-- 1 pound dried cannellini or white kidney beans
+- 1 pound dried cannellini beans (or white kidney beans)

 - 1/2 teaspoon dried oregano

-- 1 teaspoon dried rosemary or 1 sprig of fresh
+- 1 teaspoon dried rosemary (or 1 sprig fresh rosemary)

 - 1/4 teaspoon red pepper flakes

-- 1/2 cup diced fresh or canned tomatoes
+- 1/2 cup tomatoes (diced fresh or canned and drained)

-- Add the ham shank, broth, water and bay leaves.
-Bring to a simmer, reduce to low, cover and simmer for 1 hour.
+Add the ham bone or shanks or hocks, broth, water, and bay leaves to the pot.
+Bring to a boil, reduce heat to low, and simmer, covered, for 1 hour.

-- Uncover and add the beans, oregano, rosemary, red pepper flakes, and black pepper.
-Cover and simmer, stirring occasionally, for 45 minutes.
+Uncover and add the beans, oregano, rosemary, red pepper flakes, and black pepper.
+Cover, bring back to a boil, reduce heat to low and simmer, stirring occasionally, for 45 minutes.
 More liquid can be added at any time if the beans soak up all the existing liquid as they cook.

-- Uncover and taste for salt.
-The ham may have been salty enough, but if not, add and adjust.
+Uncover and taste for salt.
+The ham might have been salty enough, but if not, add and adjust.
 Add the tomatoes, cover and simmer for another 45 minutes, or until the beans are tender and creamy (time will vary depending on the kind of beans you use).

 The other traditional side served in the South is collard greens, but if that's not your style, substitute Brussels sprouts or green beans tossed in bacon bits for some pork harmony.